 It is very apparent that many black women wear wigs and weaves.
-We definitely see them constantly represented in these styles in movies and T.V., as well as in person.
-One might wonder, what’s the deal?
+We definitely see them constantly represented in these styles in movies and TV as well as in person.
+Perhaps you wonder why this is.

-It is important not to assume one reason or another, because you could very likely be wrong!
+It is important not to assume one reason or another, because you may very well be wrong!

-Although many people of all ethnicities – from Elton John to Beyonce – have been known to wear hair extensions, we are here to explore the reasons why African-American women specifically opt for this form of styling.
+Although many people of all ethnicities – from Elton John to Beyoncé – have been known to wear wigs/weaves, we are here to explore the reasons why African-American women specifically opt for this form of styling.

-4 Reasons Why do Black Women Wear Wigs and Weaves
+Why do Black Women Wear Wigs and Weaves?

 I can attest to wigs being super easy to deal with!

 There is a substantial amount of maintenance required to keep those curls looking juicy.
-In order to keep from combing the hair into a particular style everyday, a black woman can decide to put on a wig in that same style, cutting the time spent on getting ready into as little as 10 minutes.
+In order to keep from combing the hair into a particular style every day, a black woman can decide to put on a wig in that same style and significantly reduce the time spent on getting ready.

 It’s a really simple way to look nice without having to put in so much effort.

-Another convenience about wigs is that you can style them in a certain way, remove it when you get home, and it can still be in that same style the next day.
-If one wears a weave they can leave the hair on for a longer period of time.
-Many black women work, and can use the extra time spent on doing their hair.
+Wigs are also convenient because they can be styled in a certain way, and you have the ability to remove them when you get home.
+It gives you the ultimate flexibility because it can still be kept in that same style the next day.
+If you wear a weave, you can leave it on the hair longer.
+Many black women work and can use the extra time that would otherwise be spent on doing their hair.

-Wearing extensions can also be cost effective for the women who spend a lot of money on hair products or professional hairdressers.
+Wearing extensions can also be cost-effective for women who spend a lot of money on hair products or professional hairdressers.

 Up until very recently, natural black hair products were very scarce.

-This meant that many black families resorted to straightening as a means to style their daughters hair, as they have been doing for generations in America.
+This meant that many black women resorted to straightening as a means to style their hair, as they have been doing for generations in America.

-Straightening curly, afro hair is done by heat (hot combs and electric straighteners) or chemicals (relaxers and perms).
-Many black women grew up with heads burning because their mothers straightened or permed their hair on a regular basis.
-As a result, as many of those black women grew older, their hair started to break off at the ends or became permanently straight while roots continued to grow out curly.
+You can use heat treatments (hot combs, electric straighteners, relaxers, and perms) to straighten curly, afro hair.
+Many black women experience burning sensations on their scalps because their mothers straightened or permed their hair on a regular basis.
+As a result, as many of those black women grew older, their hair started to break off at the ends or became permanently straight while roots continued to grow curly.

 I was fortunate that my mother did not perm my hair while growing up, but she did use heat to straighten it on a regular basis because it was easy for me to manage on my own.

-When I got into my teenage years I wanted to start wearing my hair in its natural state, but found it difficult because the bottom half of my hair was damaged from the years of straightening.
+When I got into my teenage years, I wanted to start wearing my hair in its natural state but found it difficult because the bottom half of my hair was damaged from years of straightening.

 I started wearing wigs because I could apply heat and chemicals to them if I wanted without having to do so to my natural hair.